eawww/TungstenCarbide/game/rules/05-Items.md

 ## Robot Slave

-Three separate cards compose the Robot Slave.
-Once a player collects all parts of them, they may activate it.
-Once activated, the Robot Slave becomes like a second player, controlled by the player who activated it.
+A robot slave has its own turn that occurs after a the turn of the player who controls it.

 A player can only control up to 2 Robot Slaves at a time.
 A Robot Slave has the following properties:

 - Starts with 5 HP.
-- Cannot gain HP, though it can wear armor.
-- Can equip a weapon.
 - Has its own hand but does not start with any items.
+Can hold up to 3 item cards.
 - Can freely exchange item cards with its master so long as they are on adjacent spaces connected by a tunnel.
 - Can engage in combat with other players and other Robot Slaves.
 - Cannot activate another Robot Slave.
-- For the _dig_ action, must only roll a 5-6 for _random digging_ or a 8-12 for _directed digging_.

 ## Cave Orphan

 The children of former contestants, these dirt-covered beastchildren wandered underground in search of their parents and became lost.
 Their longing for adult guidance makes them eager to disarm traps for you.

-When activated, a Cave Orphan can move up to 3 spaces to a space with a _trap_ set on it.
-The player rolls 1d6 to decide the fate of the Orphan.
-A roll of 1-4 destroys both the trapped item and the Orphan.
-On a roll of 5-6, the Orphan returns to the player with the item.
+**Action**: Moves up to 3 spaces to a space with trap in it.
+Roll 1d6:

+- **1-4** - Orphan and Trap are destroyed.
+- **5-6** - Orphan and item are returned to owner's hand.

+**Trap**: "Are you my mommy?"
+Orphan hugs you with all the strength of its abandonment issues.
+Stop moving this turn and don't move next turn.

 ## Dirt

 Dirt.

+**Action**: You drop some dirt on the ground.

+**Trap**: You notice that the floor of this dirt tunnel is made of dirt.

 ## Spikes